-- (e) Punitive damages in the amount of \$50 million; - (f) Pre-judgment and post-judgment interest in accordance with sections 128 and 129 of the Courts of Justice Act, R.S.O.
+- the same Justice of this Court that presides at the trial of this Counterclaim: - (i) (e)Punitive damages in the amount of \$50 45 million for West Face and \$5 million in aggravated and punitive damages for Boland; - (j) Compound pre-judgment and post-judgment interest, in amounts and at rates to be determined by the Court; - (k) (f)Pre-judgment In the alternative, pre-judgment and post-judgment interest in accordance with sections 128 and 129 of the Courts of Justice Act, R.S.O.
 1990, c.
-C.43, as amended; - (g) The costs of this proceeding on a full indemnity or solicitor and his own client basis; and - (h) Such further and other relief as this Honourable Court may deem just.
+C.43, as amended; - (I) (g) The costs of this proceeding on a full indemnity or solicitor and his own client basis; and - (m) (h)Such further and other relief as this Honourable Court may deem just.